cocos-creator/docs-3d-deprecated/en/asset/atlas.md

 Users of the __TexturePacker__ software need to pay attention to a few items:
   - Use version __4.x__ only.
 Version __3.x__ is not supported.
   - __TexturePacker__'s packing result, does not match __Cocos Creator__'s nine-grid algorithm.
 Therefore, in __Cocos Creator 3D v1.0.4__, please prohibit rotation when generating a composite image to obtain the correct effect.
+This should be fixed in __Cocos Creator 3D v1.1__.

 ## Importing Atlas Assets